littletoyrobots/EUCMonitoringRedux/Installation.md

 RDS / VMware support will be forthcoming

-## Method 1 - The local try-it-out way.
+## Method 1 - The local try-it-out method

 This is somewhat interactive until the initial Grafana user config is able to be bypassed.